briangonzalez/reminders-menu-bar/README.md

 npm install -g reminders-menu-bar
 ```

-_Note: a postinstall script will register the application for startup._
+_Note: a postinstall script will register the application for startup_

 To boot the app up immediately after install (remember, we'll start the app up for you on next boot),
 run `reminders-menu-bar`.
-To get everything _fully working_, you'll need to grant acess
+To get everything _fully working_, you'll need to grant access (see below).

+You can remove this app from startup in `System Preferences`.

 ## Granting Access